Fifteen Guinea Special: Preservation of the locomotives

-Re-runs 2008–2013
+Anniversary Re-runs 2008–2013

 To commemorate the 40th anniversary, a re-run of the tour ran on Sunday 10 August 2008 (as 11 August was a Monday in 2008).

 Five years later on the 45th anniversary of the run, another re-run of the tour ran on Sunday 11 August 2013.
-However, due to the original route from Liverpool to Manchester via Newton-le-Willows being shut for engineering works the tour had to be diverted along the route via Warrington Central to Manchester Piccadilly which hadn't seen steam traction since 1968.
+However, due to the original route from Liverpool to Manchester via Newton-le-Willows being shut for engineering works the tour had to be diverted along the route via Warrington to Manchester Piccadilly which hadn't seen steam traction ever since 1968.
+For the return trip, it also featured the originally intended black five for the Liverpool to Manchester section of the tour which was 45305 (45305 was booked to work the tour in 1968, but was replaced by 45110).

+In October 2023, It was announced that plans are being looked at for a re-run to take place in 2028 for the 60th anniversary with the intention of having three of the four original engines from 1968 used.